Agricultural Literacy Curriculum Matrix

 - Use Text, Talk, Time until all questions have been answered and discussed among the students.

-- In conclusion, show the students pictures of modern tools, equipment, and technology that dairy farmers use today from the Modern Dairy Picture Cards provided in the Essential Files.
+- In conclusion, show the students pictures of modern tools, equipment, and technology that dairy farmers use today from the Modern Dairy Picture Cards.
 Ask students, "How have these improvements helped dairy farmers?"

 Concept Elaboration and Evaluation: